nalabrie/aus-bell/README.md

 ### Usage

 Run `main.py` with a Python 3 interpreter to launch the program.
-Press `Ctrl+C` to play a bell before it is scheduled to run and press `Ctrl+C` again to stop the bell early if desired.
+Press `Ctrl + C` to play a bell before it is scheduled to run and press `Ctrl + C` again to stop the bell early if desired.
 Close the terminal to exit.